chykB/Python-tasks/fast-api/README.md

 # FastAPI User Full Name API

 ## Overview
 This project is a FastAPI-based API for managing user full names.
-It provides endpoints for creating users with first and last names, as well as retrieving the full name by providing the first and last names.
+It provides endpoints for creating users with first and last names, as well as retrieving the full name.

 ## Installation
 To run this project locally: